-Israel warns of ‘severe consequences’ after Ben & Jerry’s boycott of Occupied Territories
+Israel warns of ‘severe consequences’ after Ben & Jerry’s boycott of occupied territories

-Ben & Jerry's decision to stop selling its ice cream in Israeli settlements in Occupied Palestinian Territories will have "severe consequences", prime minister Naftali Bennett has warned.
+Ben & Jerry's decision to stop selling its ice cream in Israeli settlements in occupied Palestinian territories (OPT) will have "severe consequences", prime minister Naftali Bennett has warned.

 Mr Bennett spoke with Alan Jope, the CEO of Unilever, which owns Ben & Jerry's, on Tuesday - a day after the ice cream company announced it is to pull products from the areas.